 Sprint was a solid 4th place carrier in the US in terms of coverage; however, as of April 2020 they have been acquired by T-Mobile.
 The two are now in process of merging their networks.

 Sprint rental/lease data plans are available from a few rental/lease vendors, but it is unknown how these plans might be impacted as the T-Mobile merger completes.

-Renting/Leasing Unlimited Data Plans
+Renting/Leasing Data Plans from 3rd Party Resellers

-Third party vendors are companies or individuals that have acquired lines of service from the major carriers and are reselling services, typically as rental or leased options.
+Third party vendors are companies or individuals that have acquired lines of service on the major carriers and are reselling services, typically as rental or leased options.
 You are paying a vendor for use of the line they have access to, and you do not have a direct relationship with the carrier.

 We have witnessed countless terminations of this style of plan over the years, leaving customers without service.

 Always proceed with caution when dealing with a reseller or vendor.
-While there is little legal risk to you as you're dealing with a vendor advertising an unlimited hotspot plan, do anticipate your service could go away with little to no notice should the vendor lose their plan.
+While there is little legal risk to you as you're dealing with a vendor advertising a plan, do anticipate your service could go away with little to no notice should the vendor lose their plan.
 You could be left with gear that isn't viable for other use later.
 Your device could get blacklisted by the carrier.
 You could lose prepaid service with no hope of a refund.
 You could experience poor or variable customer service.

 What You Need to Know

 - Upfront costs: Your start-up costs are set by the vendor, and can include the purchase of a SIM card, an activation fee and possibly a mobile hotspot device or router.
 They may term some start up costs as a 'membership fee' to qualify for obtaining data access.